zya/devart-template/project_summary.md

 ## Description
 It is like having a jam session with SoundCloud.
 The idea is to take a series of random sounds from SoundCloud and generate a beat using those as samples.
 Twelve hours of audio content is being added to SoundCloud every minute!
 There is everything in there.
-From field recordings to spoke word, from home recordings to covers and even accident recordings to test SoundCloud's mobile app.
-For me this is a unique opportunity and it means a massive amount of sonic possibilities.
+From field recordings to spoke word, from home recordings to covers and even accident recordings that people did to test SoundCloud's mobile app.
+For me this is a unique opportunity and having all these sounds means a massive amount of sonic possibilities.
 By combining these sounds, Silly Beat can make new beats by choosing random sounds and combining them using random patterns.

 ## Link to Prototype